urbit/docs/tutorials/ship-troubleshooting.md

 ### Perform a personal breach. {#personal-breach}

-A breach is when ships on the network reset their continuity.
-The breaching ship clears its own event log and sends an announcement to the network, asking all ships that have communicated with it to reset its networking information in their state.
-This makes it as though the ship was just started for the first time again, since everyone has network has forgotten about it.
+A breach is when a ship tells all the other ships that have communicated with it to treat it as though the ship was just started for the first time again, since everyone has network has forgotten about it.

 Personal breaches often fix connectivity issues, but should only be used as a last resort.
+To find out how to perform a personal breach, check out our [Guide to Breaches](../guide-to-breaches).

 ## Operation Issues {#operation-issues}